 Burberry Brit raincoat, GNW cardigan worn as top, Ralph Lauren skirt, L.K.
 Bennett pumps, and yellow Longchamp bag for a pop of color (all own)

-When you liked this post please share it on twitter and tweet I just found awesome tips to look stylish in rain.
+When you liked this post please share it on twitter.

 Does weather affect your mood?
 What do you do about it?
 What are your wearing on these April days with moody weather?
 What are your tricks to stay comfortable even when it rains cats and dogs?
 Have you ever thought about starting an umbrella collection?
-Let me know by email, I am curious.
-Link up your favorite rain outfits at the Top of the World Style party tomorrow in addition to your outfit of the day post.
+What do you wear on a rainy day?

 Get the support, motivation, and tips to look to your best in life.
-Get a subscription to High Latitude Style.
+Get an email when a new post gets up.
 Deep inside you know when I can do it you can do it too.

 Photos: G. Kramm